Einzelgaanger/masomo-hub-connect/README.md

-# Bunifu - Where Learning Meets Creativity
+# Bunifu - The University Ecosystem

-A comprehensive educational platform that transforms university learning through gamification, collaborative features, and structured content management.
+The complete university platform where students learn, connect, and launch careers.
+The only platform that connects your entire university experience with gamified learning, real-time collaboration, and direct access to employers.

 ## 🎯 Features